KH-ReFined/KH-ReFined/README.md

 ### All Games
 - Televo for the icons used in Discord Rich Presence and the Executables.
-- Denhonator for his work on Soft Reset and Volume Mute.
+- Denhonator for his work on Soft Reset, Volume Mute, and the location of 1FM RAM Saves.
+- Xeeynamo for the functions used to calculate the Save Checksum.

 ### Kingdom Hearts 1
 - Denhonator for his work on Cutscene Skip.